top of page

 And there may be another reason that people and other highly social animals have brains that connect pain and emotion, Crook says.
 "Experiencing pain yourself produces empathy for other group members or other family members that are in pain," she says.
 As a result, if one of them is injured "you will offer help to them because of the empathetic response or the emotional response to pain."
 That response has obvious benefits for animals that live in groups, Crooks says.

-Most of us will experience physical pain.
+Most of us will experience physical pain at some point in our lives.
 It can be an excellent teacher.

 The emotional pain is secondary and can amplify the pain.
-"They engage regions of the brain that associate with pain processing.
-And they can also facilitate rumination and fearful focus on the pain."
+When we evaluate pain as "bad," we engage regions of the brain that associate with pain processing.
+We can also provoke rumination and fearfully focus on the pain.
 And when pain doesn't go away, it can cause disabling changes in the brain.

 "Pain is a danger signal," Crooks says.
 "But once pain becomes chronic, once it's ongoing, these pain signals no longer serve a useful purpose."
 Over time, these signals can lead to problems like depression, anxiety, and stress- which make the pain even worse.